Please ensure Javascript is enabled for purposes of website accessibility

 The impact fund purchases three homes at the beginning of the year and leases them to the charity.
 On average, each home will have three different families living in it over the course of a 12-month period – so an additional nine families should have been found permanent housing because of the capital that the fund invested.

-At the end of the year the fund manager sees the charity has rehomed an additional nine families over and above the prior year.
-The fund’s analysts eliminate other external factors that might have caused this increase, (such as the charity leasing other properties or the local government making a large amount of new permanent housing available) and draws a causal link between its invested capital and the successful achievement of the goal.
+At the end of the year, the fund manager sees the charity has rehomed an additional nine families over and above the prior year.
+The fund’s analysts eliminate other external factors that might have caused this increase (such as the charity leasing other properties or the local government making a large amount of new permanent housing available) and draws a causal link between its invested capital and the successful achievement of the goal.

 The analysts then use the idea of additionality to dig further and test how many of the increased re-housings were due to the properties that the charity was leasing from the fund.
 They find that three of the additional re-housings were because the charity had increased the efficiency with which it used its existing properties.
 The additionality of the fund’s investment is now less than it might have appeared, because one third of the change created in the year occurred without their investment.